What is heart-healthy eating?

 What is saturated fat?

-Saturated fat is a type of fat that is found in foods.
+Saturated fat is a type of fat found in foods and is usually solid at room temperature.
 This type of fat may raise the body's total blood cholesterol level more than other types of fat.
-Most saturated fats are solid at room temperature.
-Some foods high in saturated fat include the following:
+It is recommended to limit saturated fat and replace it with unsaturated fat to help decrease the risk for heart disease.
+Some of the main sources of saturated fat include the following:

 What is unsaturated fat?

-Unsaturated fat is a type of fat that is found in foods.
+Unsaturated fat is a type of fat in foods and is usually liquid at room temperature.
 This type of fat does not usually increase the body's total blood cholesterol level when eaten in moderate amounts.
-Some foods high in unsaturated fats include the following:
+Foods high in unsaturated fats which can replace unhealthy fats include the following:

 Nuts and seeds